-I’ve been having a love affair with Benjamin Moore Gentle Cream for a longtime.
-He was my faithful partner in our last home (which was a fixer upper) and our current home…which was not a fixer upper, but as you know I went buckwild anyway.
+I’ve been having a love affair with Benjamin Moore Gentle Cream for a long time.
+He was my faithful partner in our last two homes (one was a fixer-upper and we had no money and the other one had better bones, but I still changed everything anyway.

-In a world where gray and greige call the shots, I’m always pleased to see an Online Consultation client request ‘cream’.
-Cream is a classic, and while it may ebb and flow in popularity it never seems to completely go out of style (and warm colors are coming back!).
+In a world where gray and greige call the shots, I’m always pleased when one of my E-Design client’s request ‘cream’.
+Cream is classic.
+And while it may ebb and flow in popularity, it never seems to completely go out of style (and warm colors are coming back!).

 Kylie M Interiors E-Design

-Now the tricky part is when my clients request ‘cream’, but specify that they ‘don’t like yellow or yellow undertones’.
+Now, I DO find it funny when my clients request ‘cream’, but specifically say they ‘don’t like yellow or yellow undertones’.
 (Insert awkward silence here…) Cream IS yellow – yellow with a neutral added to calm it down.
 You can’t MAKE cream without yellow, they are as intrinsically tied together as myself and wine – you can’t find one without the other (and yes, that was a big word for me and I had to spell check it).

-However, I’ve found that the key to cream is in HOW MUCH YELLOW there is – which is why Gentle Cream is SUCH a fabulous choice.
-In the words of the GREAT Goldilocks – it’s juuuust right.
+However, I’ve found that the key to getting the right cream lies in HOW MUCH YELLOW you can actually see – which is why Gentle Cream is SUCH a fabulous choice.
+In the words of the late GREAT Goldilocks – it’s juuuust right.

-Read More: The Ultimate Guide to LRV and Paint Colour
+Read More: The Ultimate Guide to LRV and Paint Color

-So, this is where we separate the cream lovers from the yellow haters.
+This is where we separate the cream lovers from the yellow haters.
 If you absolutely positively hate yellow, then you just might find Gentle Cream too yellow for you.
 Not by much, but by a little bit.
 You might prefer a color like Benjamin Moore Ballet White, which is considerably more muted.

-In order for a colour to be warm (like cream is) it needs to have yellow, orange or red in it.
-Gentle Cream appears to have a nice mix of yellow and orange undertones (leaning more yellow than orange) with an earthy-beige base, which is what stops it from being an intense, bright colour.
-I find that the orange/beige is what stops this colour from being obnoxiously yellow, it just balances it a bit.
+In order for a color to be warm (like cream is) it needs to have yellow, orange or red in it.
+Gentle Cream has a nice mix of yellow and orange undertones (leaning more yellow than orange) with an earthy-beige base, which is what stops it from being an intense, bright color.
+I find the orange/beige is what stops this color from being obnoxiously yellow, balancing it a bit.

 Kylie M Interiors E-design

-The above 2 photos show how Gentle Cream has a neutral, calming base that cuts back on the warm undertones.
+The above two photos show how Gentle Cream has a neutral, calming base that cuts back on the warm undertones.
 If Gentle Cream were any darker, it would be bordering on a more golden beige.

-The photo above shows a south facing room with Gentle Cream.
-See how the yellow rises up slightly, but still isn’t too annoying.
+The photo above shows a south-facing room with Gentle Cream.
+Notice how the yellow rises up but isn’t day-glo.

 See how pretty Gentle Cream can be with cooler gray tones and natural woods?
 An awesome balance.

-North facing light is a cool, slightly gray/blue light coming in which can help to tone Gentle Cream down slightly, while still leaving some of the original warmth.
+North-facing light is a cool, slightly gray-blue light which can help to tone down Gentle Cream slightly, while still leaving some of the original warmth.
 North-facing light is similar to east-facing afternoon light.

-See how Gentle Cream just looks a bit more soft and subtle in north facing light?
-It’s pretty cool (or infuriating, depending on who you ask) how colours can change on a wall-to-wall basis!
+See how Gentle Cream just looks a bit more soft and subtle in a north-facing light?
+It’s pretty cool (or infuriating, depending on who you ask) how colors can change on a wall-to-wall basis!

-You know, GC does alright in a dark room.
-While it naturally deepens a bit, it usually reacts really well to interior lighting (because if you have a dark room, you probably have more lights on).
+You know, Gentle Cream does alright in a dark room.
+While it naturally deepens, it reacts really well to interior lighting (because if you have a dark room, you probably have more lights on).
 Just remember, the warm undertones will come out more – not less.
 If you have a particularly dark room, you may want to read this.

-- In the evening, like most colours, you will notice the warmth come UP in Gentle Cream.
-This is because most interior bulbs are slightly warmer (unless you have cold bulbs – which are sad and sterile looking btw)
+- In the evening, like most colors, you will notice the warmth come UP in Gentle Cream.
+This is because most interior bulbs are slightly warmer (unless you have cold bulbs – which are sad and sterile-looking – just sayin’)

 - Gentle Cream loves wood tones such as oak and maple!